ClaeysKobe/GeospatialAdvertismentBasics/README.md

 4. Enter your Google Maps Tiles API key in the "Google Maps Tiles API key" field in the Inspector (Usually located at the right of your Unity Editor)
 5. (optional) Move the project to a different location:
    - Go to a Google Maps, Earth, Apple Maps... and search for the desired location
-   - Get the Latitude and Longitude fron this location and paste them in the corret field of the "AR Geospatial Creator Origin" and the "AR Geospatial Creator Anchor"
+   - Get the Latitude and Longitude from this location and paste them in the correct field of the "AR Geospatial Creator Origin" and the "AR Geospatial Creator Anchor"
    - Change the height so it is around the same height of the Unity Grid for convenience
 ![Image for clarification](https://i.imgur.com/gkX39AA.png)